run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/configuration/configuration/create-configuration-item-related-ic.md

 title: Create configuration item related to a CI
 Description: Register a configuration item to other CI.
-#Create configuration item related to a CI
+# Create child configuration item
 This functionality allows to register a configuration item to other CI.

 Before getting started